Forensic Psychiatric Associates, LP

 One Force Lacking In Fight Against Opioid Addiction In Rural California: Doctors

-/in ASAM (American Society of Addiction Medicine), Blogfpamed Forensic Psychiatrist and President of the California Society for Addiction Medicine, David Y. Kan, MD DFASAM, was quoted in this recent article published in California Healthline By Pauline Bartolone July 12, 2017 Dr. Mark Satterfield sees a patient in recovery from heroin addiction at the Plumas County public health offices.
+/in ASAM (American Society of Addiction Medicine), Newsfpamed Forensic Psychiatrist and President of the California Society for Addiction Medicine, David Y. Kan, MD DFASAM, was quoted in this recent article published in California Healthline By Pauline Bartolone July 12, 2017 Dr. Mark Satterfield sees a patient in recovery from heroin addiction at the Plumas County public health offices.
 Local officials say Satterfield […]

 A Medical Student-Run Child and Adolescent Psychiatry Clinic: One Institution’s Experience